mozilla-ai/lumigator/docs/source/operations-guide/configuration.md

 ## How should I set my own settings?

-User specific configuration can be stored in a file named `config.yaml`, this file is configured in `.gitignore` and will never be commited to version control.
+User specific configuration can be stored in a file named `.env`, this file is configured in `.gitignore` and will never be commited to version control.

-It is possible to manually create the `config.yaml` file and only add key/values for the settings you wish to change from the defaults (under `app`).
-Please review `.config.default.yaml` for the format and setting names.
+It is possible to manually create the `.env` file and only add key/values for the settings you wish to change from the defaults.
+Please review `.default.env` for the format and setting names.

 Alternatively, you can generate the user config file using the `config-generate-env` `Makefile` target: